 Revenue from Contracts with Customers - In May 2014, the FASB issued amended guidance on the recognition of revenue from contracts with customers.
 The objective of the new standard is to establish a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will supersede substantially all of the existing revenue recognition guidance, including industry-specific guidance.
 The new standard requires entities to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Further, the new standard requires additional disclosures to help enable users of the financial statements to better understand the nature, amount, timing, risks, and judgments related to revenue recognition and related cash flows from contracts with customers.
 Concurrently, the FASB issued guidance on the accounting for costs to fulfill or obtain a customer contract.
 The Company adopted these standards during the three months ended May 4, 2018 using the full retrospective method, which requires the Company to recast each prior period presented consistent with the new guidance.
+The Company recorded a credit of approximately \$1 billion to retained earnings as of January 29, 2016 to reflect the cumulative effect of the adoption.
 See tables provided below which present the impact of the new accounting standards to the Company's previously reported financial results.
 See also Note 2 of the Notes to the Condensed Consolidated Financial Statements for a summary of significant policies related to the new accounting standards.

 Recognition and Measurement of Financial Assets and Financial Liabilities - In January 2016, the FASB issued amended guidance that generally requires changes in the fair value of equity investments, other than those accounted for under the equity method, to be recognized through net income, rather than other comprehensive income.
 For equity investments without readily determinable fair values, the Company is no longer permitted to use the cost method of accounting.
 The Company has elected to apply the measurement alternative for those investments.
 Under the alternative, the Company measures investments without readily determinable fair values at cost, less impairment, adjusted by observable price changes on a prospective basis.
 The Company must make a separate election to use the alternative for each eligible investment, and is required to reassess at each reporting period whether an investment qualifies for the alternative.
 The Company adopted this standard during the three months ended May 4, 2018.
 Adoption of the standard was applied through a cumulative one-time adjustment to accumulated deficit of \$56 million for the accumulated unrealized gain previously recorded in other comprehensive income.
-The impact of the standard on the Condensed Consolidated Statements of Income (Loss) during the three months ended May 4, 2018 was a gain of approximately \$100 million, recognized in interest and other, net, and the impact in future periods will depend on the relative changes in market price of the equity investments.
+The impact of the standard on the Condensed Consolidated Statements of Income (Loss) during the three and nine months ended November 2, 2018 was a loss of \$14 million and a gain of \$209 million, respectively, recognized in interest and other, net, and the impact in future periods will depend on the relative changes in market price of the equity investments.